IBM-Bluemix-Docs/containers/cs_troubleshoot.md

 Your Helm chart configuration file has incorrect values, missing values, or syntax errors.

 {: tsResolve}
-When you first attempt to establish VPN connectivity with the stringSwan Helm chart, it is likely that the VPN status will not `ESTABLISHED`.
+When you establish VPN connectivity with the strongSwan Helm chart, it is likely that the VPN status will not be `ESTABLISHED` on the first try.
 You might need to check for several types of issues and change your configuration file accordingly.
 To troubleshoot your strongSwan VPN connectivity:

 1. Check the on-premises VPN endpoint settings against the settings in your configuration file.
 If there are mismatches:

     <ol>
     <li>Delete the existing Helm chart.</br><pre class="codeblock"><code>helm delete --purge <release_name></code></pre></li>
-    <li>Fix the incorrect values in the `config.yaml` file and save the updated file.</li>
+    <li>Fix the incorrect values in the <code>config.yaml</code> file and save the updated file.</li>
     <li>Install the new Helm chart.</br><pre class="codeblock"><code>helm install -f config.yaml --namespace=kube-system --name=<release_name> bluemix/strongswan</code></pre></li>
     </ol>